-And the West Side has a 1950’s vibe and is home to the AMC Pleasure Island Theatre.
+And the Disney Springs West Side has a 1950’s vibe and is home to the AMC Pleasure Island Theatre.

-By far one of the most popular tourist destinations in Orlando, Disney did it right and there is plenty to see and do here for everyone in the family!
+By far one of the most popular tourist destinations in Central Florida, Disney Springs did it right and there is plenty to see and do here for everyone in the family!

 22) Visit the Orlando Science Center